GameFeeder/GameFeeder/docs/README.md

 ### Contributing

-We are thankful for your help!
+We welcome all contributors, especially beginners!
 Please refer to the [contributing guidelines](CONTRIBUTE.md).

 ---